LiveAsynchronousVisualizedArchitecture/lava/README.md

 - <a id="bake">__Constant Nodes__</a> - Constant nodes can offer a way to change input in real time for interactive testing with visualization of results.

-- <a id="viz">__Visualization__</a> - Visualizations happen with lock free shared memory to external processes and don't interfere with the execution of the main program
+- <a id="viz">__Visualization__</a> - Visualizations happen with lock free shared memory to external processes and does not interfere with the execution of the main program.

 #### Modularity
 - <a id="libs">__Shared Libraries__</a> - Contain one or more nodes and can change while the program is running.
 Compilation is isolated to the lib being revised as well as run time checks in debug builds.